 - Asset maintenance and inspection drive savings and compliance

-- Key tool in preventative maintenance
+- Key tool in preventive maintenance

-Key tool in preventative maintenance
+Key tool in preventive maintenance

 Today, PTS covers millions of hose assemblies, thousands of registered users and hundreds of tagging locations worldwide in dozens of participating countries.